reliablerascal/cta-ridership/README.md

 I also hope to layer **demographic data about the community areas**.
 I know how to do this with community areas but it's a lot of work.
 Alternatively, I could learn **point-in-polygon mapping** which would let me map stations to PUMAs- Chicago's 19 statistical areas which are more easily mapped to Census data.

+Some smaller details I ran out of time in addressing:
-Other than that, I'm still struggling to get image sizing to look good across platforms, especially desktop vs. mobile.
-I stuck with the default iframes for now.
+* Sizing images to look good across platforms, especially desktop vs. mobile.
+The default iframes work reasonably well compared to anything else I've tried
+* Formatting numbers within Pandas for use with Flourish.
+I'd like to round percentages to not show decimals, and add commas in numbers.
+Easy to do in Google Sheets, but I avoided this workaround.

 ## Guide to the Repository
 Most data for this project is collected directly in Python via API.
 You'll also find in this folder: